In a nutshell

 - One-to-one tutorials (by appointment)

-You will be assessed through a combination of exams, projects and coursework:
+You will be assessed using a range of suitable methods, including:

 - Design projects

 School of Science, Engineering and Environment